-As Forest Heath and St Edmundsbury work in partnership this is a shared annual report but as both councils have separate financial accountability the figures are reported separately.
+Forest Heath and St Edmundsbury worked in partnership during 2018/19 so this is a shared annual report but as both councils had separate financial accountability the figures are reported separately.

-This is the fourth joint s106 annual report, which sets out the developer contributions received and where the monies are spent.
+This is the fifth joint s106 annual report, which sets out the developer contributions received and where the monies are spent.
 Having an annual s106 report makes information easily accessible to the public, through the West Suffolk website, which reduces the resources required to answer Freedom of Information requests.